-- You must inform the Admissions Office if you want to change your custodian. - You must submit new notarized custodianship letters from your parents and the new custodian to the Admissions Office to change your custodian. - If you are under the age of 18, you must live under the care of a custodian at all times in Canada.
+- You must inform the Admissions Office if you are changing your custodian. - You must submit new notarized custodianship letters from your parents and the new custodian to the Admissions Office to change your custodian. - If you are under the age of 18, you must live under the care of a custodian at all times in Canada.